 The Thread Count and The Loop Counts are different.

-Ramp-Up Period tells JMeter how long to delay before starting next user.
-For example, if we have 100 users and a 100 second Ramp-Up period, then the delay between starting users would be 1 second (100 users /100 seconds)
+Ramp-Up Period tells JMeter how long to delay before starting the next user.
+For example, if we have 100 users and a 100-second Ramp-Up period, then the delay between starting users would be 1 second (100 seconds /100 users)